plotly/plotly.github.io/_posts/connectors/2016-12-20-Elasticsearch.md

 ---
 layout: connectors-tutorial-single_layout
-title: Connecting to a Elasticsearch Database
+title: Connect Your Charts and Dashboards to an Elasticsearch Database
 subtitle: Graph data from your Elasticsearch database with Plotly 2.0 and the Plotly Database Connector.
 permalink: /database-connectors/elasticsearch/
 imageurl:  http://cdn.rancher.com/wp-content/uploads/2015/09/14203235/elastic-logo-square.jpg
 state: active
-tags: connectorbasics
+tags: other
 section: Basics
 meta_description: Follow these steps to connect to your Elasticsearch database
 popularity: featured